Azure AI and Token theft: The exciting topics of the ninth edition of #mscloud4itpro

 Among the possible uses of Azure AI Search were:

-Here, the system administrator plays a decisive role in controlling what is searched for, in contrast to Copilot Studio, where the control lies with Microsoft.
+Here, the system administrator plays a decisive role in controlling what is searched for.
+In contrast, in Copilot Studio the control lies with Microsoft.
 Particularly interesting is the:

 Azure AI Foundry